Zim95/browseterm-monorepo/README.md

     To the MACIP: `ipconfig getifaddr en0`
     If you get Permission denied, try checking your firewall.
 NFS server listens on some ports.
 These ports might have been blocked by the firewall.
 Or you might be trying some incorrect protocol.

+5. After the mount you can try creating a file in your `/mnt/nfs` directory.
+That file should show up in `/Users/Shared/<nfs-directory>`.
+    ```bash
+    echo "test from pvc" > /mnt/nfs/hello.txt
+    ```
+    This file will exist in `/mnt/nfs` as well as in `/Users/Shared/<nfs-directory>`.
+The contents will be "test from pvc".
+    Try deleting the pod and create a new one, as soon as you create the pod, this file will be available in that pod.

 ### 1.4.3 Testing the NFS server with Kubernetes API
+We will cover this section later while deploying the container maker microservice.
+So you can ignore this for now.

+## 1.5 Installing Longhorn